roncr/ng1-patterns-modal/README.md

 #### Disclaimer

 This is a mini-project intended only as an example of the modal pattern.
-This project lacks of structure and good practices, it is not either a complete implementation of a modal manager component.
+This project lacks of structure and good practices, it is not either a complete implementation of a modal component.